cdaringe/rad/assets/site/0005-manual.md

 no files have changed since the make `target` has changed--it is up to you to _do nothing_ in the task handler if no work is warranted.
 How do you know if know work is warranted?
-You can consult the `changedPrereqs` iterator or the `getChangedPrereqFilenames` function--both can signal to you changes that have occurred since the `target`'s last modification.
+You can consult the `changedPrereqs` iterator or the `getChangedPrereqFilenames` function.
+Both symbols signal to you changes that have occurred since the `target`'s last modification.

 Let us take inspiration from a make task in our very own source project--the build